 3. Come up with a retention plan

-Once you’ve modeled churn through the logistic regression formula, you’ll be able to see the probability of certain customer segments churning.
+Once you’ve modeled churn through the logistic regression formula, you’ll be able to more clearly analyze retention and see the probability of certain customer segments churning.

 To help maximize retention, use this information to formulate a plan, based on these findings, that targets each of your cohorts directly.
 The probability of certain customers churning your service earlier than others will make it easy to prioritize your actions.

 With a plan in place, it’s time to implement your retention strategy.
 As you do so, keep track of how it impacts your churn rate over the next few months.
 Gather enough data to see the real impact of your efforts before making additional changes to your plan.
 This data might look something like this: